This topic area covers statistics and information relating to diabetes in Hull including local strategic need and service provision.

 Number of People With Diabetes

-The percentage of people from Black and Minority Ethnic groups is relatively low in Hull compared to England, and Hull’s population is relatively young compared to the England average so the prevalence of diabetes would be expected to be lower, but this is counter-balanced by Hull’s high levels of deprivation and higher levels of unhealthy lifestyle behaviours and obesity which increase the risk of developing diabetes.
+The percentage of people from minority ethnic groups is relatively low in Hull compared to England, and Hull’s population is relatively young compared to the England average so the prevalence of diabetes would be expected to be lower, but this is counter-balanced by Hull’s high levels of deprivation and higher levels of unhealthy lifestyle behaviours and obesity which increase the risk of developing diabetes.

 The Office for Health Improvement & Disparities’ Fingertips gives the percentage of patients registered with Hull GPs who are diagnosed with diabetes among those aged 17+ years.
-In 2021/22, there were 19,384 patients aged 17+ years registered with Hull GPs (03F) who had been diagnosed with diabetes representing 7.9% of the registered population aged 17+ years (which was higher than England at 7.3%).
-In 2021/22, there were 13,901 patients registered with Hull GPs who had non-diabetic hyperglycaemic representing 5.7% of the registered population which was lower than England (6.1%).
+In 2023/24, there were 21,228 patients aged 17+ years registered with Hull GPs (03F) who had been diagnosed with diabetes representing 8.4% of the registered population aged 17+ years.
+This was higher than England at 7.7% and the average across the Humber and North Yorkshire Integrated Care Board (ICB) at 7.9%.
+In 2023/24, there were 22,765 patients registered with Hull GPs who had non-diabetic hyperglycaemic representing 9.2% of the registered population which was higher than England (8.2%), but the same as the Humber and North Yorkshire ICB.

 Compared with benchmark